AlexM78/calendly_tictactoe/README.md

-Put these two folders within the e2e folder within Cypress to run them in the test runner.
+Put these two folders within your e2e folder in Cypress to run them.